-April brings a rich and thought-provoking selection of new content to ClickView for schools in England and Scotland, with a strong focus on health, wellbeing and media literacy.
-From the influence of social media and ultra-processed foods to core humanities learning and compelling documentaries, this month’s releases encourage students to think critically about the world they live in.
+April brings a rich and thought-provoking selection of new content to ClickView for schools in England and Scotland, with a strong focus on Economics, Business and Geography.

 This month we have added 92 new videos to ClickView in England and Scotland.
 Learn all about this month’s featured releases below.